 Cal State requires students to be vaccinated for COVID-19 — but it’s not evenly enforced

-Cal State University requires all staff and students going on campus to get vaccinated against COVID-19.
+Cal State University requires all staff and students going on campus to get vaccinated.
 But enforcement has varied across the system.

 But while the vaccine mandate likely has helped avoid large outbreaks of COVID-19, it is being unevenly enforced across the system more than a month after the deadline.
 Some campuses barred students from in-person classes and on-campus buildings after they failed to upload proof of vaccination or request an exemption, while others allowed them to continue attending.